 Defendants who are ordered to repay attorney fees as an obligation of a judgment imposing probation without an ability-to-pay finding must bring their claim in a direct appeal (and not on appeal from a judgment revoking probation) or risk forfeiture.
 Wiley v.
 State, 410 S.W.3d 313, 318 (Tex.
 Crim.
 App.
 2013).
 The claim is forfeited if the defendant was aware of his obligation to pay the fees but did not bring the claim in a direct appeal.
 Riles v.
 State, 452 S.W.3d 333, 337 (Tex.
 Crim.
 App.
 2015).
-However, when attorney fees are only conditions of community supervision-not independent obligations or court costspayment of the fees upon revocation of probation has been overturned.
+However, when attorney fees are only conditions of community supervision-not independent obligations or court costs-payment of the fees upon revocation of probation has been overturned.
 Summers v.
 State, 555 S.W.3d 844, 854 (Tex.
-App.
-2018).
+App..- Waco 2018, no. pet.).

-The assessment of fees for an appointed attorney is not punitive.
+The assessment of fees for an appointed attorney is not punitive; it does not "alter the punishment to which the defendant is subject."
 Armstrong v.
 State, 340 S.W.3d 759, 767 (Tex.
 Crim.
 App.
 2011).
 Court costs (including attorney fees), as reflected in a certified bill of costs, need neither be orally pronounced nor incorporated by reference in the judgment to be effective.
 Id. at 766.

 The trial court's determination of a reasonable attorney's fee for appointed counsel is limited by the fixed or minimum and maximum hourly rates adopted by formal action of the judges within a county.
-State ex rel.
+In re State ex rel.
 Wice v.
 Fifth Judicial Dist.
-Court of Appeals, No. WR-86,920-02, 2018 WL 6072183, at 5-6 (Tex.
+Court of Appeals, 581 S.W.3d 189, 192 (Tex.
 Crim.
 App.
-Nov.
-21, 2018).
+2018).